Trio Shaham Erez Wallfisch

 Raphael Wallfisch was born in London into a family of distinguished musicians, his mother the cellist Anita Lasker-Wallfisch and his father the pianist Peter Wallfisch.
 At the age of twenty-four he won the Gaspar Cassado International Cello Competition in Florence.
 Since then he has enjoyed a worldwide career playing with the world’s greatest orchestras including London Symphony Orchestra, London Philharmonic Orchestra, Philharmonia, BBC Symphony, Halle, City of Birmingham Symphony Orchestra, Leipzig Gewandhaus, Berlin Symphony, Los Angeles Philharmonic, Indianoplis Symphony, Warsaw Philharmonic, Czech Philharmonic and many others.
 He is regularly invited to play at major festivals such as the BBC Proms, Edinburgh, Aldeburgh, Spoleto, Prades, Oslo and Schleswig Holstein.
 With a discography of over 70 discs on EMI, Chandos, Black Box, ASV, Naxos and Nimbus Raphael Wallfisch is one of the most recorded classical artists in the world.

 Playing chamber music together at the Pablo Casals Prades Festival Hagai Shaham and Raphael Wallfisch recognised an immediate musical synergy.
 Arnon Erez joined them for trio concerts in Lucerne and the Netherlands later that year and the Trio Shaham Erez Wallfisch was established.
-Since 2009 the Trio have performed, broadcasted and recorded widely throughout Europe and Israel including concerts in the United Kingdom, Belgium, Germany, France, Israel, Spain and the Netherlands.
-Amongst other recitals the trio performs at the Wigmore Hall in January 2016, gives concerts in the United States and Canada followed by a major tour of European venues including further performances at the Concertgebouw and the Wigmore Hall in the 16/17 season.
+Since 2009 the Trio has performed, broadcasted and recorded widely throughout Europe, Canada and Israel including concerts in the United Kingdom, Belgium, Germany, France and Spain.
+Amongst other recitals the trio enjoys performing regularly at the Wigmore Hall, London and the Concertgebouw, Amsterdam.
+2018 will see the Trio return to Israel, United Kingdom, Ireland and the Netherlands.
+They look forward to recording and playing three performances of the Beethoven Triple Concerto with the Orchestra of the Swan and to commencing their position as Trio-in-Residence at Trinity Laban Conservatoire.

-Trio Shaham Erez Wallfisch enjoys a longstanding relationship with Nimbus Records with whom to date they have recorded the Mendelssohn piano trios, a disc of French repertoire and a disc of Russian repertoire.
-2016 will see the release of their fourth disc on Nimbus which includes the Brahms piano trios and the Brahms Double Concerto with the Staatsorchester Rheinische Philharmonie.
+Trio Shaham Erez Wallfisch enjoys a longstanding relationship with Nimbus Records with whom to date they have recorded the Mendelssohn piano trios, a disc of French repertoire, a disc of Russian repertoire, all the Brahms piano trios and the Brahms Double Concerto with the Staatsorchester Rheinische Philharmonie.
+Their fifth disc of Schumann, Dvorak and Grieg was released in January 2018

 “It flows out of them unimpeded, as if balancing a piano trio were the easiest thing in the world…Wallfisch’s cello seems virtually an extension of himself as he blends into vivid musical conversations…there’s feeling at all times…a genuine eloquence….utterly luminous"